SadashiMatsuko/hugb-na-afr-i/README.md

 The root folder for testing is src (otherwise it's a pain to import from the application).
 From a command Prompt window find your way to the project-group-17\src\app\STthLane folder.
-There you should run the command: coverage run --source='.' manage.py test ../../test --keepdb then run the command: coverage report
+There you should run the command: coverage run --source='.' manage.py test ../../test --keepdb then run the command: coverage report -m
-Or run: coverage run --source='.' manage.py test ../../test --keepdb && coverage report
+Or run: coverage run --source='.' manage.py test ../../test --keepdb && coverage report -m